matter-labs/zksync-lite-docs/docs/userdocs/tutorials/README.md

 more information about account activation, see [Account Activation FAQ](../faq/#what-is-the-account-activation-fee).

-1. You will be prompted to "Authorize to Sign account activation" and need to sign the message first to generate your zkSync L2 private key.
+1. You will be prompted to "Authorize to Sign account activation" and need to sign the message first to generate your zkSync L2 private key

 <p align="center">
   <img src="/S2.png" alt="Account activation authorize">